rossetti/KSLBook/docs/06-Chapter6.md

 Assume that the clinic is open from 10 am to 8 pm (10 hours each day) and that any patients in the clinic before 8 pm are still served.
-The distribution used to model the time that it takes to schedule a follow up visit is a WEIB(2.6, 7.3) distribution using stream 6.
+The distribution used to model the time that it takes to schedule a follow up visit is a Weibull distribution with shape 2.6 and scale 7.3 using stream 6.

 Make a statistically valid recommendation as to the best design based on the average system time of the patients.
 We want to be 95\% confident of